 If you are of an adventurous spirit, this place is your dream!
 You can stay for a looong time, the list of activities around are endless!

 The waterfall and the cave I described above are just around the corner.
 Different corners :), but around the corner, nevertheless!

 Oh, and what is cool about that place is they have a thermal slide at their pools!
 There are many places all around Iceland that offer their guests thermal baths (no wonder!).

 But Husafell was the first place where I could slide down the slope in a hot thermal water.
 How cool is that?

 I have heard that their restaurant is really good for dinner, but I have not tried it.
-I did eat at the Husafell bistro (just next from the hotel) – the double hamburger was amazing, we even came back the second time!
+I did eat at the Husafell bistro (just next to the hotel) – the double hamburger was amazing, we even came back a second time!

-Great job, you have finished reading all 4 parts of 14 days road trip itinerary, you are all set to go!
+Great job, you have finished reading all 4 parts of the 14-day road trip itinerary and are all set to go!

 In this post we talked about numerous natural wonders that are located just around the corner from Reykjavik.

 You are welcome to use my ready to go driving itinerary, or you can just visit it right away from Reykjavik if you don’t have much time to discover more remote regions of the island.

 If you go, you will probably want to rent a car (very much recommended).
 Read my most comprehensive guide of how to choose a car in Iceland.